Last Verified: 2021-12-20

 VAPOR is the Visualization and Analysis Platform for Ocean, Atmosphere, and Solar Researchers.
 VAPOR provides an interactive 3D visualization environment that can also produce animations and still frame images.
 VAPOR runs on most UNIX and Windows systems equipped with modern 3D graphics cards.
-VAPOR is a product of the National Center for Atmospheric Research's Computational and Information Systems Lab.
+VAPOR is a product of the National Center for Atmospheric Research's (NCAR's) Computational and Information Systems Lab.

 Machines and Versions